 Pulmonary embolism (PE) is a blockage of the pulmonary artery, the main artery of the lung, or one of its branches by a substance that has travelled from elsewhere in the body (embolism) through the vascular system.
-Usually, a portion of a deep vein thrombosis (blood clot) breaks free and travels through the vein to the lungs, causing severe breathing difficulty or death.
+Usually, a portion of a deep vein thrombosis (blood clot) breaks free and travels through the vein to the lungs, causing severe breathing difficulty, chest pain, or death.

 The causes of pulmonary embolism are:

 - Prolonged immobility of the legs

 - Genetic predisposition causing abnormal blood clotting and thrombosis